Maxwidlundstark/Learn-to-fish/README.md

 # Learn to fish
 Learn to fish is a site for all people, we want to educate for a better fishing experience but also to make sure we take care of our nature and the animals that live there.
 Catch with care is a quote we often use and that is what we strive for with our education.
-Being able to fish as usual without harming the animals or the environment to much.
+Being able to fish as usual without harming the animals or the environment too much.

-We target everyone that wants to learn something new or maybe just develop with more knowledge.
+We target everyone that wants to learn something new or maybe just develop more knowledge.

 ![Mockup image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/Ami%20responsivedesign.PNG)